Home Up Pulsipher Technology Associates Feedback Contents

 At some point you may sign up for the PulsipherPlaytesting listserv: http://groups.yahoo.com/group/PulsipherPlaytesting.

 Do you have a game design blog?
-Yes, erratically updated; it's at pulsiphergamedesign.blogspot.com
+Yes, it's at pulsiphergamedesign.blogspot.com

 How can I buy your games?
 At present they are all out of print.
-I would like to find publishers for Britannia II and a reprint of DragonRage.
+Britannia (Second edition) is published by FantasyFlightGames.
+A reprint of DragonRage should be published later this year.
 Swords and Wizardry will be available as a .PDF file at some point.
 Diplomacy Games and Variants will be sold, with additions, as a .PDF file.
-Valley of the Four Winds is most unlikely to become available again in any form.
-Occasionally you can find someone willing to part with a used copy of a game through [rec.games.marketplace?] or through Yahoo Groups.
+Valley of the Four Winds is unlikely to become available again in any form.
+Occasionally you can find someone willing to part with a used copy of a game through boardgamegeek.com.

 What about "Euro"/"Designer"/"German" games?
 I bought Settlers of Catan to see what these games are like, after reading a lot about them.
 And I found I had no desire at all to play, which I expect will be my reaction to all of these games.
-I like to play and design wargames (which includes some aspects of role-playing games).
-Period.
+I like to play and design wargames (which includes some aspects of role-playing games), and abstract games (oddly enough).
+Insofar as Euro games are often abstract, I am getting into that side of things, but I'll never be a "Euro designer" per se.

 So are you an expert player?
 I think that helps a designer, and 'way back when I did very well in tournaments and in postal Diplomacy.
-But I confess that I stopped playing games against other people some twenty years ago.
+But I confess that I stopped playing games against other people some twenty-five years ago.
 I like D&D, which is a cooperative game, but I don't play other RPG.
 Otherwise, I like to play my own designs solo, and once I'm finished, I go on to play something else.
-At this point I have never played Britannia as it was published, either Gibsons or Avalon Hill editions.
+At this point I have never played Britannia as it was published, either Gibsons, Avalon Hill, nor FFG editions.